-There is usually an incorrect assumption that taking online courses requires less time when compared with traditional face-to-face courses.
-However, you should expect to spend more time working on your assignments or online discussion forums for an online course than you would in a face-to-face course.
-An online learning environment depends heavily on text-based instruction and communication; as a result, it will take time for you to complete reading assignments and discussion form posts, to type your responses and reports, and to interact with your instructor and peers.
-Therefore, in order to succeed in online learning, you must devote a substantial amount of time and effort to studying and working on assignments.
+In order to succeed in online learning, you must devote a substantial amount of time and effort to studying and working on assignments.
+Expect to spend more time working on your assignments or online discussion forums for an online course than you would in a face-to-face course.
+An online learning environment depends heavily on text-based instruction and communication; as a result, it will take time for you to complete reading assignments and discussion posts, to create responses and reports, and to interact with your instructor and peers.

-Typically, adult learners like to have a sense of self-directing and control over their learning while practicing their personal responsibility at the same time (East Bay AIDS Education Training Center, 1988; Moore & Kearsley, 2005).
 One benefit of online learning is the ability for you to set up your own studying schedule and pace.
-You should develop personal time management skills to help you manage your time appropriately.
-Doing so, you will be able to work on your assignments step by step and complete your tasks on time, instead of burying yourself in the tremendous amount of coursework and being unable to finish them before the deadlines.
-To keep track of your self-paced online learning, you should develop a personal studying schedule for competing your online course assignments on a regular basis and you should also evaluate your progress periodically.
+You should develop personal time management skills and a schedule to help you manage your time appropriately.
+By doing so you will be able to complete your tasks on time, instead of last minute rushes to meet deadlines.
+You should also evaluate your progress periodically.

-Study habits and learning styles are essential in online learning.
-Your learning style might have influence on successful online learning (Battalio, 2009).
-Therefore, knowing your learning style in advance will help you to understand your online learning and studying preferences.
+Study habits are essential in online learning.
+Although research on learning styles is inconclusive, thinking about your learning style in advance will help you to understand your online learning and studying preferences.
 One approach is to divide learning styles into three categories: auditory, visual, and kinesthetic.
 Auditory learners talk out their problems while trying to solve them.
 Visual learners rely on drawing diagrams or pictures of concepts to make sense of important messages during their learning process.
 Kinesthetic learners attempt to understand concepts by doing things physically.
 It is recommended that you try different learning techniques or a combination of styles under different circumstances to enhance your online learning outcome.